narindersgill63-lab/Inductionprogram2025/README.md

 # INDUCTION PROGRAM 2025
 ## Day1
 #### Induction program for B.Tech first year students was held in GURU NANAK DEV ENGINEERING COLLEGE, LUDHIANA on 31st july,2025 with great energy and excitement to warmly welcome the freshers of Computer Science and Information Technology branches.
-#### The event took a great start with shabad kirtan at Gurudwara Sahib from 8:30 am to 9:30 am providing all the newly admitted students with blessing of almighty God for starting an exciting journey of their life at GNDEC.
+#### The event took a great start with shabad kirtan at Gurudwara Sahib from 8:30 am to 9:30 am providing all the newly admitted students with blessing of almighty God for starting an exciting journey of their life at GNDEC.I felt peaceful and really blessed being part of such program.
 [link](https://www.facebook.com/share/r/19hihXtE6z/)
 #### Proper arrangement for tea and snacks too were made for all the students.
 #### The inaugral session was started in the college auditorium with inroducing the students to to the legacy,vission,mission and values of this prestigious intstitution by Mr. HARSIMRAN SINGH JAGGI who further provided students with information about facilities,acedamic excellence,research support and varioues other opportunities that GNDEC offers.